vrk-kpa/opendata/README.rst

 If you plan to use a local webstore to make processed resources available online, then you must also set the webstore url in the CKAN .ini file.

 (eg: if using the datapreview plugin.
-See the section 'Using The QA Extension' for more information).
+See the sections 'Using The QA Extension' and 'Webstore Integration' for more information).

 ::